-The primary benefit of permanent facial hair removal is that it removes hair from places that you don’t want hair growing.
+The primary benefit of permanent facial hair removal is that it removes hair from places you don’t want hair growing.
 However, there are other benefits that laser treatments give you that you might not be aware of.

 Another benefit that you should be aware of is the reduction of ingrown hairs.
 Ingrown hairs can be a nightmare for a lot of people, but laser treatments will reduce this.
-This is because the laser treatment encourages hairs to grow straight out.
+This is because the laser treatment encourages hair to grow straight out.